FIWARE/tools.Md2pdf/README.md

 ## Quick Start Guide (with Docker)

 This section assumes that you already have installed Docker in your machine.
-If you don't, you can install it following the instruccions for your operating system in <https://docs.docker.com/engine/installation/>
+If you don't, you can install it following the instructions for your operating system in <https://docs.docker.com/engine/installation/>

 ### Using a Read the Docs or MkDocs configuration file